coderforlife/ms-compress/README.md

 _Status: fully mature_ - no more significant changes likely

-* Compression:    34 MB/s, 44% CR
+* Compression:       37 MB/s, 49% CR
- * Much faster than RTL (average ~40x)
+ * Much faster than RTL (average ~45x)
- * Slightly better compression ratio (only when last chunk is better off uncompressed, otherwise identical, ~2MB in 26GB)
+ * Slightly better compression ratio (only when last chunk is better off uncompressed, otherwise identical, 374 bytes in 269 MB)
- * Uses more memory than RTL (average ~1 MB total)
+ * Uses much more memory than RTL (average ~2 MB total and theoretically up to 2 GB)
+* Compression (SA):  15 MB/s, 49% CR
+ * Alternate compression algorithm favoring a speed/memory balance
+ * Much faster than RTL (average ~19x), but slower than the default (~0.42x)
+ * Identical compression ratio to the default
+ * Uses slightly less memory than RTL (~41 KB total), and much less than the default
-* Decompression: 600 MB/s
+* Decompression:    540 MB/s
  * Faster than RTL (average ~1.4x)
  * Gets faster with better compressed data (RTL is reversed)